 A schedule of minimum days and pupil-free staff development days will be made available online at www.eusd.net at the beginning of the school year or as early as possible/no later than one month prior.
-This information may also be included in the school calendar.

-F. Grade Reduction/Loss of Academic Credit- EC 48980(j)
+F. Grade Reduction/ Loss of Academic Credit- EC 48980(j)